-Price Paid: $40.00

-Use: Every Day Carry
+-Used for Every Day Carry

-Time Owned: Less than 1 Month
+-Owned for Less than 1 Month

 I like many of Kershaw's designs but I'm not the biggest fan of flippers, so the Random Task II looked like a dream come true.
 At first blush, this knife looks very closely related to the Skyline; they are of similar dimensional size and marry stonewashed 14C28N blades to G-10 handles, but there are several major differences, the most glaring of which is weight.
 The Skyline weighs a lithe 2.5oz, while the Random Task II comes in at a chunky 3.8oz and has a considerably thicker G-10 handle with nested steel liners.
 It's not a boat anchor but I do notice it in my pocket, especially when I'm accustomed to carrying a Spyderco Delica4.